juanm512/juanm512/README.md

 <h3 align="center">A passionate Developer from Argentina</h3><br><br>

-- 🔭 I’m currently working on <a href="https://bones-repository.vercel.app">Bones Repository</a> that show a 3D model of every human bone and muscle <br>*and working on a [Algorithm Solving page](https://github.com/juanm512/algo-lab) to show the solution of problems with some algorithms * <br><br>
+- 🔭 I’m currently working on <a href="https://bones-repository.vercel.app">Bones Repository</a> that show a 3D model of every human bone and muscle <br>*and working on a [Ollama desktop program](https://github.com/juanm512/callama) to interact with local LLM's and searching for inplementations of it (like extraction of high quality questions from PDF's for study) * <br><br>
 - 🌱 I’m currently learning and reading about **React Native, [Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) and [Rust](https://google.github.io/comprehensive-rust/es/welcome-day-1-afternoon.html)**<br><br>
 - 👨‍💻 All of my projects are available in  [My Portfolio](https://jmv-portfolio.vercel.app) <br><br>
 - 📫 How to reach me *512juanm@gmail.com*